meinside/meinside.github.io/_posts/2017-03-16-TensorFlow-and-Go-on-Raspberry-Pi.md

 ...

-After a long time of struggle, (it took over 7 days for me...)
+After a long time of struggle, (it took nearly 7 hours for me!)

-**Edit**: On a dedicated build machine, it took about 3 to 4 days.

-**Edit again**: I shut down several services before building, (BitTorrent Sync, PostgreSQL, ...) then it took about only 12 hours for [v1.1.0](https://github.com/tensorflow/tensorflow/releases/tag/v1.1.0).
-Much faster!

-I finally got `libtensorflow.so` in `bazel-bin/tensorflow/`.
+I finally got `libtensorflow.so` compiled in `bazel-bin/tensorflow/`.

 So I copied it into `/usr/local/lib/`: